-If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.
+If you are leaving our plan, you must continue to get your medical care through our plan until your membership ends.

 SECTION 2 When can you end your membership in our plan?

 Section 2.1 You can end your membership during the Annual Enrollment Period